davidshepherd7/aggressive-fill-paragraph-mode/README.md

 Setup
 =====

-Make sure that the file `aggressive-autofill-mode.el` is loaded, then call
+Make sure that the file `aggressive-fill-paragraph.el` is loaded, then call

     (aaf-setup-recommended-hooks)